agrathwohl/ultra/_posts/2021-02-25-Censorship.md

 Perhaps not surprisingly, AT&T is one of the key opponents of net neutrality regulation, and it was their preferred candidate, Donald Trump, who successfully rolled back the FCC regulations.
-After all, why would any telecom or ISP in their position want to have draconian "neutrality" rules forced upon then when they already take full advantage of their immunity from liability?
+After all, why would any telecom or ISP in their position want to have draconian "neutrality" rules forced upon them when they already take full advantage of their immunity from liability?
 It's a trade-off with no upside for the ISPs.